Hari31416/SavorScore/overview.md

     - **New Pages/Components:**
       - `RestaurantsPage` (List of Restaurants, Add/Edit Restaurant forms)
       - `DishesPage` (List of Dishes, Add/Edit Dish forms)
-    - **Revised Add/Edit Judgment Form:**
+    - **Revised Add/Edit Rating Form:**
       - Now includes dropdowns to select existing `Restaurant` and `Dish` records.
 Need error handling if no restaurants or dishes exist yet.
-Consider an inline "Add New Restaurant" or "Add New Dish" button within the judgment form for convenience.
+Consider an inline "Add New Restaurant" or "Add New Dish" button within the rating form for convenience.
-    - **Display:** Judgment list/detail view will now show linked restaurant and dish names, possibly with links to their respective detail pages.
+    - **Display:** Rating list/detail view will now show linked restaurant and dish names, possibly with links to their respective detail pages.

 ---